 Neck pain is pain that starts in the neck and can be associated with radiating pain down one or both of the arms.
 Neck pain can come from a number of disorders or diseases that involve any of the tissues in the neck, nerves, bones, joints, ligaments, or muscles.
-The neck region of the spinal column or backbone, which extends through most of the body.
-The cervical spine (neck region) consists of seven bones (C1-C7 vertebrae), which are separated from one another by intervertebral discs.
+The neck region of the spinal column, the cervical spine, consists of seven bones (C1-C7 vertebrae), which are separated from one another by intervertebral discs.
 These discs allow the spine to move freely and act as shock absorbers during activity.

-Attached to the back of each vertebral body is an arch of bone that forms a continuous hollow longitudinal space, which runs the whole length of the back.
+Each vertebral bone has an opening forming a continuous hollow longitudinal space, which runs the whole length of the back.
 This space, called the spinal canal, is the area through which the spinal cord and nerve bundles pass.
 The spinal cord is bathed in cerebrospinal fluid (CSF) and surrounded by a protective layer called the dura, a leathery sac https://www.aans.org/en/Patients/Neurosurgical-Conditions-and-Treatments/Anatomy-of-the-Brain.

 At each vertebral level, a pair of spinal nerves exit through small openings called foramina https://www.medicalnewstoday.com/articles/319792 (one to the left and one to the right).
-These nerves serve the muscles, skin and tissues of the body and thus provide sensation and movement to all parts of the body.
+These nerves supply the muscles, skin and tissues of the body and thus provide sensation and movement to all parts of the body.
 The delicate spinal cord and nerves are protected by suspension in the spinal fluid in the dural sac, then further by the bony vertebrae.
-The bony vertebrae are further supported by strong muscles and ligaments that are attached to the vertebrae.
+The bony vertebrae are further supported by strong ligaments and muscles that bind them and allow for safe movement.

 Neck pain may be caused by arthritis, https://www.aans.org/Patients/Neurosurgical-Conditions-and-Treatments/Osteoarthritis disc degeneration, narrowing of the spinal canal, muscle inflammation, strain or trauma.
 In rare cases, it may be a sign of cancer or meningitis.
 For serious neck problems, a primary care physician and often a specialist, such as a neurosurgeon, should be consulted to make an accurate diagnosis and prescribe treatment.

 Neurosurgeons should be consulted for neck pain if: